axelgorostidi/TableView_to_DataGrid/README.md

 * Paste the script "changeADataGrid.py "in the folder where we have the files with the extension" .frm "that contain the tables to be converted.
 * Paste the file "forms.txt" in the same folder as in the previous step.
 * Write the names of the forms, on separate lines without leaving unnecessary spaces.
 Write them with the extension ".frm".
-Example: form1.frm form2.frm form3.frm
+Example in "forms.txt"
 * Execute "changeADataGrid.py" script.
 * Delete the two files from the Servoy workspace.
 * Review and modify what is required through the Servoy interface.